094459/blog/content/newsletter/aws-open-source-news-and-updates-81.md

 In this webinar, Big Compass, Confluent, and AWS will come together to explore the strengths of Confluent and AWS, and how each technology can complement one another for various use cases.
 The webinar covers ways to combine AWS and Confluent in a hybrid platform, how to build your serverless applications with AWS and Confluent, and a look at real-world use cases for AWS and Confluent.

-To find out more and [register, click here](https://aws-oss.beachgeek.co.uk/vq).

 **Cloud Native Day**
 **23rd September, Bern Switzerland**